 In 2003, after 75 years, the building's center tower was replaced.
-The former art and music area was renovated to house the Donahue Family Center for Excellence.
-This air-conditioned facility contains five rooms housing the Brother David Baginski, FSC Scholars Center, the Academic Discovery Program, the Writing Center, and the Technology Office.
-A new walkway in front of the building allows natural light into these rooms.
+The former art and music area was renovated to house the Brother Richard Grzeskiewicz, FSC Center.
+This efficacious facility contains the Bishop McDowell Program and Writing Center.
+An attractive walkway in front of the building allows natural light into these rooms.
 In the spring and summer of 2005, the auditorium underwent a \$1.8-million renovation and restoration, the generous gift of John '56 & Mary Ita McGonigle and their sons, Kevin '82 and Michael '85.